phip1611/diplomarbeit-impl/README.md

 # A Policy-Free System-Call Layer For The Hedron Microhypervisor

 This repository is the practical work of my diplom (= bachelor + master in Germany) thesis project at [TU Dresden](https://tu-dresden.de) in cooperation with Cyberus Technology GmbH.
 This repository contains my custom runtime environment written in Rust as well as modifications to Hedron that enables a policy-free system-call layer.
+It forwards foreign system calls, such as Linux system calls, to a user-space component ("OS personality") that emulates a policy.
 The system call layer doesn't introduce a policy in the kernel but provides only a mechanism.
 Similar to Hedron, my work only focus on x86_64 architecture.

 ## Task and Thesis